University of Canterbury: QuakeStudies and Islandora

 Plus, academic reports on 'how to respond to an emergency' and copies of key Canterbury Earthquake Recovery Authority (CERA) documents.
 These add to the more than 150,000 items already stored in UC QuakeStudies.

 Thanks to the nature of Catalyst’s open source solutions, this digital archive can continue to grow and evolve.
+Contact us to learn more about how Islandora can support your archiving goals.

 KEY FEATURE